The Problem: Stored Knowledge Goes Wrong

 Transitive invalidation (if note A depends on note B, and B goes stale, A is affected too).
 Automatic revalidation triggers.

 This is phase 1.
-The foundation is in place — provenance capture, trust state, health scoring, and trust-aware retrieval all work today in v0.12.0.
+The foundation is in place — provenance capture, trust state, health scoring, trust-aware retrieval, stale detection, typed contradiction detection, provenance trust boundaries, and Claude Code memory import with provenance all work today in v0.12.5.
+Plus 28 credential detection patterns and MCP error sanitization.
 The more ambitious features (transitive invalidation, automatic revalidation) are planned but not yet built.
 We'd rather ship a solid foundation than overpromise.

 Try It